jmccormack200/RPLidar/readme.md

 The two main files to use in this folder are:

-- UDPLinux.py - for linux computers
+- UDPLinux.py - for Linux computers
-- UDPLidar.py - for windows machines
+- UDPLidar.py - for Windows machines

 ##Firebase